 There is nothing more “Chesapeake” than the blue crab.
-The Bay’s signature crustacean is one of the most recognizable critters in the watershed, and supports commercial and recreational fisheries.
-But blue crabs are vulnerable to pollution, habitat loss and harvest pressure, and their abundance has fluctuated over time.
-Water quality improvements, underwater grass restoration and proper harvest management will help maintain this valuable resource into the future.
+The Bay’s signature crustacean is one of the most recognizable critters in the watershed, supporting valuable commercial and recreational fisheries.
+However, the blue crab population has fluctuated over time in response to fishing pressure and environmental drivers including pollution and habitat loss.
+Water quality improvements, seagrass restoration and proper fishery management will help maintain this valuable resource.

 Why are blue crabs important?